U.S. Supreme Court leans toward web designer with anti-gay marriage stance | Law-Order

 Waggoner said that Smith "believes opposite-sex marriage honors scripture and same-sex marriage contradicts it.
 If the government can label this speech equivalent, it can do so for any speech, whether religious or political.
 Under Colorado's theory, jurisdictions could force a Democrat publicist to write a Republican's press release."
 The Supreme Court has become increasingly supportive of religious rights and related free speech claims in recent years even as it has backed LGBT rights in other cases.
 The court legalized gay marriage nationwide in a landmark 2015 decision and in 2020 expanded protections for LGBT workers under federal law.

 The case follows the Supreme Court's narrow 2018 ruling in favor of Jack Phillips, a Christian Denver-area baker who refused on religious grounds to make a wedding cake for a gay couple.
-The court in that case stopped short of carving out a free speech exemption to anti-discrimination laws.
-Like Phillips, Smith is represented by attorneys from the Alliance Defending Freedom, a conservative religious rights group.
+The court in that case stopped short of creating a free speech exemption to anti-discrimination laws.
+Like Phillips, Smith is represented by the Alliance Defending Freedom, a conservative religious rights group.
 Conservative Justice Amy Coney Barrett said Waggoner was on her "strongest ground when you're talking about her sitting down and designing and coming up with the graphics to customize them for the couple."
-Barrett questioned whether the First Amendment would still protect Smith if she wanted to decline to provide a "plug-and-play" website to a gay couple that an opposite sex couple could buy.
+Barrett questioned whether the First Amendment would still protect Smith if she wanted to decline to provide a "plug-and-play" website to a gay couple that an opposite-sex couple could buy.

 A ruling is expected by the end of June.